TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Link/Properties/Size.rst

    :type: integer
    :Scope: Display

    Abstract value for the width of the :code:`<input>` field.
-To set the email field to the full width of the form area, use the value 50.
+To set the link field to the full width of the form area, use the value 50.
 Minimum is 10.
    Default is 30.